-RESET: Application of a 30 millisecond low state (relative to +12 VDC) to Pin Z of the primary interface connector resets all loops.
-Each loop input channel can be manually reset by selecting the loop input channel then pressing and holding the front panel CHAN pushbutton for three seconds, or by changing the sensitivity or loop frequency of the loop input channel.
+RESET: Application of a 30 millisecond low state (relative to +12 VDC) to Pin DD of the lower primary interface connector (CON2) resets all loops.
+Each loop input channel can be manually reset by selecting the loop input channel then pressing and holding the front panel CHAN button for three seconds, or by changing the sensitivity or loop frequency of the loop input channel.

 SYNCHRONIZE SCAN CONTROL: The SYNCH IN input and SYNCH OUT output allow the loops from different detectors to be scanned sequentially, either in series or parallel.
-This feature can be used to eliminate crosstalk between adjacent loops connected to different U-1400 detectors.
-NOTE: Response times will vary depending on the number of detectors (up to a maximum of four) on the Synch Line.
+This feature can be used to eliminate crosstalk between adjacent loops connected to different E-1400 detectors.
+NOTE: Response times will vary depending on the number of detectors (up to a maximum of four) on the SYNCH Line.
 (See Section 3.4.)

-VITAL OUTPUTS: The Primary and Auxiliary Vital Outputs are transformer isolated and are capable of sourcing 200 mA at 12 VDC.
+VITAL OUTPUTS: The primary and auxiliary Vital Outputs are transformer isolated and are capable of sourcing 200 mA at 12 VDC.
 Opto-isolated circuitry verifies that the Vital Output is in the desired state.
-If either Vital Output fails its self-check, both of the detector's Vital Outputs will be deactivated.
+If any Vital Output fails its self-check, all of the detector's Vital Outputs will be deactivated.